Furnyr/Dissonity/hirpc-interface/README.md

 ## Production

-- The Unity plugin is `build/plugin.js`
+- The Unity plugin is `dist/plugin.js`
-- The loader script is `build/app_loader.js`
+- The loader script is `dist/app_loader.js`

 ## License

-Licensed under the Apache License, Version 2.0
+Dissonity is licensed under the Apache License, Version 2.0

+This project includes code from the [Discord Embedded App SDK](https://github.com/discord/embedded-app-sdk), licensed under the [MIT License](MIT_LICENSE.md).